I don't sell programs.

 The Turnaround

-In late 2024, I was 242 pounds.
+In 2023, I was 242 pounds.
 Traditional cardio — the thing most people lean on to lose weight — wasn't cutting it.
 I decided to engineer a smarter solution.

 I chose to to be a computer programmer.
 I went deep on the data: WHOOP recovery scores, Garmin activity tracking, 8Sleep sleep quality, and meticulous calorie logging via Cronometer.
 Every variable that I could control, I controlled.
 Every variable I could, I measured.

-The anchor of my training became a digital cable machine — a smart home gym that let me train heavy from home.
-I've now logged over 1,000,000 lbs of lifting volume on it.
+The anchor of my training became smart cable machines — first Tonal, then Speediance — that let me train heavy from home.
+I've now logged 9,813,153 lbs of lifetime lifting volume.
 No hype — I have the data to prove it.

 Alongside the machine work, I returned to Brazilian Jiu-Jitsu as both a physical outlet and a mental anchor.
-BJJ forced me to stay disciplined, stay humble, and keep showing up — even when the scale wasn't moving the way I wanted.
+BJJ was already part of my life by then.
+It forced me to stay disciplined, stay humble, and keep showing up — even when the scale wasn't moving the way I wanted.

 Six months later: 188 lbs.
 54 lbs lost.